ibm-cloud-docs/EventStreams/messagehub116.md

 {:codeblock}

 Replace the following variables in the example with your own values:
-* KAFKA_BROKERS_SASL with the value from your {{site.data.keyword.messagehub}} **Service Credentials** tab in the {{site.data.keyword.Bluemix_notm}} console as a list of host:port pairs separated with commas (for example, `host1:port1,host2:port2`).
+* KAFKA_BROKERS_SASL with the value from your {{site.data.keyword.messagehub}} **Service Credentials** tab in the {{site.data.keyword.Bluemix_notm}} console, as a list of host:port pairs separated with commas (for example, `host1:port1,host2:port2`).
 * CONFIG_FILE with the path of the configuration file.

 You can use many of the other options of this tool, with the exception of those that require access to ZooKeeper.

-## Consumer groups tool
+## Consumer groups
 {: #consumer_groups_tool }

 You can use the Kafka consumer groups tool with {{site.data.keyword.messagehub}}.
 Because {{site.data.keyword.messagehub}} does not permit connection to its ZooKeeper cluster, some of the options are not available.

-After you've created the properties file described above, you can run the consumer groups tools in a terminal.
+After you've created the properties file described previously, you can run the consumer groups tools in a terminal.
 For example, you can list the consumer groups as follows:

 <pre>
 <code>